 The George & Dragon, Burpham

 This is a real hidden gem.
 A 17th Century pub at the heart of this beautiful traditional Saxon village, it’s bursting with character.
 It’s a friendly pub with a good selection of real ales, including some local ones from the Arundel Brewery just a few miles down the road.
-It also has a well deserved reputation for serving up excellent food.
+It also has a well-deserved reputation for serving excellent food.

 Getting to the start of the walk:

 Burpham is reached along a minor road off the A27 around 2 miles to the east of Arundel.
 The road is signed to Burpham and is a left-hand turn if coming from the direction of Arundel and it’s on the right if coming from the east.
 There is a free car park by Burpham Recreation Ground, adjacent to the pub, as well as very limited on-street parking in the village.

 With the George & Dragon pub to your right and the church to your left, walk down the lane that leads out of the village, passing the Burpham Country House Hotel on the left.
 Shortly after this, follow the road as it bends around and downhill to the right, watching out for traffic as there is no footpath.
 After less than a couple of minutes, turn left onto Coombe Lane.
 After around 5 minutes you come to a pumping station next to a house, keep going straight ahead along the path, passing through a gate a little further along.